MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 - Private origins can only be used for SharePoint Online assets.
 - Users can only access the assets from a private origin if they have permissions to access the container.
 Anonymous access to these assets is prevented.
-- Assets in private origins must be refered from the SharePoint Online tenant.
+- Assets in private origins must be referred from the SharePoint Online tenant.
 Direct access to private CDN assets does not work.
 - If you remove an asset from the private origin, the asset may continue to be available for up to an hour from the cache; however, we will invalidate links to the asset in the CDN within 15 minutes of the asset's removal.
 - The default file types that are included for private origins are .gif, .ico, .jpeg, .jpg, .js, and .png.
 You can specify additional file types.
 - Just like with public origins, you can configure a policy to exclude assets that have been identified by site classifications that you specify even if you use wildcards to include all assets within a folder or document library.